roymacdonald/ofxSoundObjects/README.md

 ## IMPORTANT.
+### Debug mode does not sound on Windows
+It seems that there is a bug in RtAudio (the library that provides OF with cross platform access to the sound devices) that disables audio output when running in debug mode.
+So, you'll need to switch to Release mode always.

 #### LibAudioDecoder replaced by ofxAudioFile
 This addon no longer uses libAudioDecoder, instead uses [ofxAudioFile](https://github.com/npisanti/ofxAudioFile).
 Make sure you have downloaded and correctly instaled it.